How to Calculate Beginning Inventory

 On the other hand, businesses that deal in physical goods, whether they are finished products or raw materials, must have their inventories up-to-date at all times.

-So, let’s take a close look into the concept of inventory.
+So, let’s take a close look at the concept of inventory.

 What is an inventory?